 - Follow-up Audits Internal Audit is committed towards ensuring that control improvements are achieved and all agreed actions are acted upon.
 To this end, audit time has been allocated to develop our system for ensuring that agreed actions to audit recommendations are implemented.
-We have developed a recommendation tracking database, which allows us to monitor, follow-up and report upon the status of all management's actions in respect of agreed audit recommendations. - Brought Forward Jobs The section has a number of incomplete audits from the 2011/12 Plan to conclude in the 2012/13 Plan.
-Accordingly, the Plan contains an estimate of time necessary to complete each unfinished audit from the previous year.
+We have developed a recommendation tracking database, which allows us to monitor, follow-up and report upon the status of all management's actions in respect of agreed audit recommendations. - Brought Forward Jobs A number of incomplete audits from the 2013/14 Plan will need to be concluded in 2014/15.
+It has been assumed that brought forward and carry forward figures will remain fairly consistent from year to year.
+As such, related days will no longer be included in the Plan.